 This is Jason’s is second stint at NCFP, and he previously served as NCFP’s Program Director from 1997 until 2005.
 Between his tenures, he helped launched the affinity group Funders Together to End Homelessness, an initiative of the Melville Charitable Trust.
 Prior, Jason was a program coordinator at the Council on Foundations.

 Jason earned his master in economics from Tulane University and his B.A. from Washington University in St. Louis.
-Originally from rural Maine, he now lives outside of Boston with his wife and two sons and you can often find him on the baseball field.
+Originally from rural Maine, he now lives outside of Boston with his wife and two sons where you can often find him on the baseball field or listening to his younger son’s rock band.